 No, there is no payment during the class.
 However, it does not cost you anything.

 Yes, you’ll get paid on an hourly basis by the employer and possibly hired at that point.

-We encourage all the employers and employees to have the four-week training.
+The program is a minimum of 4 weeks, which includes two weeks of class room training and a minimum of two weeks on-the-job training.
 However, since the on-the-job training is partially being paid for by MichiganWorks!, each applicant will have their own contract.
 As a result, there is some flexibility in how long the on-the-job training will be for each individual, but it must be full time (30 hours or greater).

-In the four-week, on the-the-job training, you will be shadowing someone and learning skills for the first couple of weeks.
+You could potentially begin basic care for the people in the two week on-the-job training depending on comfort level, but all of the employer's primary goal is to have all candidates shadow for the intial two weeks.
 After that, you will start caring for people on your own, depending on your skills.
 Of course, you’ll be supported during the entirety of the training period.